gomorpheus/morpheus-docs/release_notes/compatibility.rst

 - 6.0.0: NSX-V support is deprecated though still supported as of |morpheus| 6.0.0.
 It will be removed and unsupported in 6.1.1 and higher.
 - 6.0.0+: In |morpheus| 6.0.0+, many third party integrations have been moved out of the core installer package and converted to |morpheus| plugins.
 As a result, during the upgrade process your appliance will need to be able to access share.morpheusdata.com, the online repository for all |morpheus| plugins.
 Where this is not possible, users may instead apply the supplemental installer package which is also available at |morpheus| Hub alongside the main installer package.
+- 6.0.0+: In |morpheus| 6.0.0+, older service specific system provided Instance Types and Layouts were deprecated and disabled.
+Updating to 6.0.0 will not affect existing Instances that are associated with the disabled types, however existing catalog item configurations, blueprints and api requests that use disabled Instance Types and layouts will need to be updated.
 - 5.5.2: VM Node Packages: Due to build java version requiremnets, the i386.deb and i386.rpm (32-bit) VM Node Packages can no longer be updated, and remain on v3.2.9.
 - 5.4.12: Guacd: Guacd is now complied iwth libssh2-1.10.0 on all platforms.
 Appliances on SLES15 may need openssl-devel manually installed for guacd to succesfully compile.
 - 5.4.12: Session Manager: Morpheus features a new session manager that was necessary in order to resolve expiring connections from the agents due to a Spring framework update.
 This new session manager no longer requires Sticky Sessions and they can now be turned off at the load balancer if so desired.
 However, keeping them on is totally reasonable as well as it reduces overall system load.
 Rolling restarts no longer kick you out of your session if sticky sessions are off as it distributes your session data across the morpheus nodes in an HA environment.
 Additionally, overall system load is reduced as a result of the new session manager.